Cycling is an enjoyable way to stay healthy, including helping you lose weight, lower your cholesterol and strengthen your legs.

 Cycling is a low impact aerobic exercise that offers a wealth of benefits.
-It also varies in intensity, making it suitable for all levels.
-You can cycle as a mode of transport, for casual activity, or as an intense, competitive endeavor.
+It also varies in intensity, so it’s suitable for all levels.
+You can cycle as a mode of transportation, for casual activity, or as an intense, competitive endeavor.

 Cycling is a wonderful workout that keeps you active.
 It can help shape a healthy lifestyle, both physically and mentally.

 Continue reading to take a look at some of the ways cycling can enhance your fitness level and well-being.

 1. Cycling may help you lose weight